-- a. shares, debentures and warrants of companies, unlisted, listed or to be listed on a recognized stock exchange in India, through primary and secondary markets; - b. units of schemes floated by domestic mutual funds listed on a recognized stock exchange in India; - c. units of scheme floated by a Collective Investment Scheme; - d. derivatives traded on a recognized stock exchange; - e. dated government securities; - f. rupee denominated credit enhanced bonds; - g. security receipts issued by asset reconstruction companies; - h. perpetual debt instruments and debt capital instruments, as specified by the Reserve Bank of India from time to time; - i. listed and unlisted non-convertible debentures / bonds issued by an Indian company in the infrastructure sector, where 'infrastructure' is defined in terms of the extant External Commercial Borrowings (ECB) guidelines; - 49.
-Paragraph 4.2 of the Operational Guidelines. - 50.
-SEBI Circular CIR/MRD/DRMNP/9/2013, March 20, 2013.
+- a. shares, debentures and warrants of companies, unlisted, listed or to be listed on a recognized stock exchange in India, through primary and secondary markets; - b. units of schemes floated by domestic mutual funds listed on a recognized stock exchange in India; - c. units of scheme floated by a Collective Investment Scheme; - d. derivatives traded on a recognized stock exchange; - e. dated government securities; - f. rupee denominated credit enhanced bonds; - g. security receipts issued by asset reconstruction companies; - h. perpetual debt instruments and debt capital instruments, as specified by the Reserve Bank of India from time to time; - i. listed and unlisted non-convertible debentures / bonds issued by an Indian company in the infrastructure sector, where 'infrastructure' is defined in terms of the extant External Commercial Borrowings (ECB) guidelines;

-- j. non-convertible debentures or bonds issued by Non-Banking Financial Companies (NBFCs) categorized as 'Infrastructure Finance Companies' (IFCs) by the Reserve Bank of India; - k. rupee denominated bonds or units issued by infrastructure debt funds; - 1.
+- j. non-convertible debentures or bonds issued by Non-Banking Financial Companies (NBFCs) categorized as 'Infrastructure Finance Companies'(IFCs) by the Reserve Bank of India; - k. rupee denominated bonds or units issued by infrastructure debt funds; - l.
 Indian depository receipts; - m.Unlisted non-convertible debentures / bonds issued by an Indian company subject to the guidelines issued by the Ministry of Corporate Affairs, GoI from time to time; - n.
 Securitized debt instruments including as specified in the FPI Regulations and - o. such other instruments specified by SEBI from time to time.

-In respect of investments in the secondary market, the following additional conditions shall apply:
+In respect of investments in the secondary market, the following additional conditions shall apply51: